-Bloomberg: Women Who Made 'Complaints About Comments' Can Now Seek NDA Releases
+Bloomberg: 3 Women Who Made 'Complaints About Comments' Can Seek NDA Releases

+Former New York City Mayor Michael Bloomberg said Friday that he will permit his company to release three women from nondisclosure agreements with his company, a reversal after resisting to do so under pressure from his rivals at a Democratic presidential debate earlier this week.

-Two days after facing tough questions about the issue in a Democratic debate, presidential candidate Mike Bloomberg says his company has identified three nondisclosure agreements signed with women "to address complaints about comments they said I had made," and that the women are free to seek a release from the non-disclosure agreements to publicly discuss their allegations.
+In a statement released Friday afternoon, Bloomberg said that Bloomberg LP had identified three nondisclosure agreements made with women "to address complaints about comments they said I had made."

 "If any of them want to be released from their NDA so that they can talk about those allegations, they should contact the company and they'll be given a release," the billionaire former New York City mayor said in a statement Friday.

-Bloomberg added: "I've done a lot of reflecting on this issue over the past few days and I've decided that for as long as I'm running the company, we won't offer confidentiality agreements to resolve claims of sexual harassment or misconduct going forward.
+"I've done a lot of reflecting on this issue over the past few days and I've decided that for as long as I'm running the company, we won't offer confidentiality agreements to resolve claims of sexual harassment or misconduct going forward.

-"I recognize that NDAs, particularly when they are used in the context of sexual harassment and sexual assault, promote a culture of silence in the workplace and contribute to a culture of women not feeling safe or supported."
+The carefully worded statement comes after Bloomberg faced a barrage of criticism over the issue from his Democratic rivals, including Massachusetts Sen. Elizabeth Warren and former Vice President Joe Biden.

+Warren reacted to Bloomberg's announcement, telling reporters it was "just not good enough" and that he needs to do a "blanket release" so that all "muzzled" women can tell their side of the story.

-During Wednesday night's debate, Massachusetts Sen. Elizabeth Warren pressed Bloomberg on allegations of sexual harassment and discrimination, and on his company's use of NDAs.
+At Wednesday's debate, Warren had pressed Bloomberg on allegations of sexual harassment and discrimination, and on his company's use of NDAs.

 "I'd like to talk about who we're running against, a billionaire who calls women 'fat broads' and 'horse-faced lesbians,' " she said in her opening comments of the debate.
 "And, no, I'm not talking about Donald Trump.
 I'm talking about Mayor Bloomberg."
 The Bloomberg campaign denies he has made such statements.

-She also specifically asked him whether he would release women from the agreements, and he declined.
-Former Vice President Joe Biden chimed in as well, saying "it's easy" to release any complainants from NDAs.
+Warren also specifically asked him whether he would release women from the agreements, and he declined.

+"None of them accuse me of doing anything, other than maybe they didn't like a joke I told," Bloomberg said at the debate.
+"There's agreements between two parties that wanted to keep it quiet and that's up to them.
+They signed those agreements, and we'll live with it."

+Warren continued her criticism of Bloomberg over the issue on Thursday.
+During a CNN town hall on Thursday night, Warren, who used to teach contract law, offered him a draft "release and covenant not to sue" document that would release his employees from the NDAs they signed.

 In his statement, Bloomberg said he's also asked his company's human resources team "to consult with experts, as I myself have done in recent days, and review and reform our policies where necessary with regard to equal pay and promotion, sexual harassment and discrimination, and other legal tools that prevent culture change."